 - Childhood environment and adult atopy: results from the European Community Respiratory Health Survey.
 Svanes C, Jarvis D, Chinn S, Burney P. J Allergy Clin Immunol.
 1999 Mar;103(3 Pt 1):415-20. doi: 10.1016/s0091-6749(99)70465-3.
 PMID: 10069874.
 Cited 302 (GS).

 This paper contributed to a paradigm shift in the understanding of the relationship between pets and allergies.
 Pets had previously been considered to cause allergies in children.
 This research showed that pets are not a primary cause of allergies although they may worsen allergies in those with specific pet allergies.
 It may be that children who have pets during childhood may have improved protection against allergies.

 - Trends in Perforated Peptic Ulcer: Incidence, Etiology, Treatment, and Prognosis.
 Svanes, C. World J. Surg.
 24, 277–283 (2000). https://doi.org/10.1007/s002689910045.

 This paper summarizes my PhD work on peptic ulcer perforation.
 In total I published my results in 14 original papers as well as a couple of review papers.
 This PhD work is cited in >10 surgical textbooks, and this particular review is cited 353 times (GS).

 List of all Publications (taken from CRIStin)

 - 2021.
 Lifelong exposure to air pollution and greenness in relation to asthma, rhinitis and lung function in adulthood.
 Environment International.
+10 pages.